Backlinks for SEO: Still Worth their weight in Gold in 2025?

 On a Scale of 1–10, How Difficult Is It to Secure a High-Quality Backlink?

-What Types can You Build?
+What Types Can You Build?

 1. Guest Post Backlinks